 It’s normal to be worried about other symptoms too.

-A lot of women are concerned if all of a sudden their fatigue level or their nauseousness improves, but those are things that are going to get better anyway as the pregnancy gets past 10 to 12 weeks.
+A lot of pregnant people are concerned if all of a sudden their fatigue level or their nauseousness improves, but those are things that are going to get better anyway as the pregnancy gets past 10 to 12 weeks.

-“Especially in the first trimester, about 60 percent to 70 percent of miscarriages are due to the chromosomes (groups of genes, the material that tells the body how to grow, develop and function) not lining up right,” Dr. Berkowitz says.
+“Especially in the first trimester, about 60% to 70% of miscarriages are due to the chromosomes not lining up right,” Dr. Berkowitz says.
 “That’s not something that’s likely to continue happening pregnancy after pregnancy for most people, but it’s much more common if you’re over the age of 35.”

-The second most common cause is having another medical condition such as diabetes, accounting for around 5 percent to 7 percent of miscarriages, says Dr. Berkowitz.
+The second most common cause is having another medical condition such as diabetes, accounting for around 5% to 7% of miscarriages, says Dr. Berkowitz.
 “With the other cases, many times we don’t know, though smoking can be a contributor as well.”

 Being over the age of 35 puts you at a higher risk for miscarriage because chromosomal abnormalities are more common with age.
 Having an uncontrolled or untreated medical condition like diabetes, heart disease, kidney disease or a thyroid disorder is another risk factor.

 “Getting your medical conditions under control and planning for pregnancy is very important to improve your ability to have a successful pregnancy,” says Dr. Berkowitz.
 “If you haven’t gone for a recent physical, you may have a condition that needs to be managed to help you have a more successful pregnancy.”